dtzar/blog/Jenkins-CI-Pipeline-K8s/readme.md

     This configuration will create a new service of type Loadbalancer which will expose Jenkins directly with a public IP address.

+    > Note: It may take a few minutes to complete the deployment since the Jenkins container needs to wait for a PVC to be created and install the Jenkins plugins.

 1. Login to the cluster from the output of the helm chart deployment.

     ```shell